DimitryZH/cicd-pipeline-train-schedule-pipelines/README.md

-# After commit of this new line as a change in my GitHub repository will trigger a new build #10 in my Jenkins project called  "train-schedule" .
+# After commit GitHub repository will trigger a new build #10 in my Jenkins project called  "train-schedule" .

 # cicd-pipeline-train-schedule-pipelines